Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

 \item {When $R > MZ$} no more than $\lceil R / MZ \rceil$ replicas go down. \end{enumerate} Here, we denote the number of MZs by $MZ$ and the number of replica groups by $R$.

 \item After scaling or node swaps occur, the number of segments that must be moved to satisfy Constraint~\ref{mzconstraint:1} should be minimized. \end{enumerate}

-Algorithm~\ref{alg:swaptomzaware} presents the greedy algorithm we propose.
-We assume the system starts in a \emph{good} state in which Constraint~\ref{mzconstraint:1} is satisfied.
-This initial condition is easy to achieve: given a balanced distribution of nodes across MZs, we can construct a valid instance-partition assignment by filling each mirrored server set in a round-robin fashion over MZs.
-The challenge arises when node swaps or cluster scaling events occur and new servers come up in random MZs, potentially violating the availability guarantee.
-In particular, multiple instances of the same mirrored server set may end up in the same MZ, as shown in Eq.~\ref{eq:bad-row}, so that if the next maintenance or outage drains an overpopulated zone, more containers become unavailable than the tolerated capacity, degrading overall system availability.
+Algorithm~\ref{alg:swaptomzaware} presents the greedy algorithm.
+We assume the system starts in a \emph{good} state satisfying Constraint~\ref{mzconstraint:1}.
+With balanced nodes across MZs, this can be built by filling each mirrored server set round-robin over MZs.
+The challenge arises when node swaps or scaling introduce servers in random MZs: multiple instances of the same mirrored server set may land in one MZ (Eq.~\ref{eq:bad-row}), so draining that zone can exceed tolerated capacity.

-Our goal, therefore, is to prevent the system from entering such \emph{bad} states during lifecycle operations.
-We define a mirrored server set (a \emph{row} in the following description) as being in a good state if its instances respect the MZ balance implied by Constraint~\ref{mzconstraint:1}, and in a bad state otherwise.
-The greedy algorithm then operates by iteratively repairing bad rows using swaps that restore them to good states while minimizing segment movement.
-Intuitively, it can be described as follows:
+We define a mirrored server set (a \emph{row}) as good if its instances respect the MZ balance implied by Constraint~\ref{mzconstraint:1}, and bad otherwise.
+The greedy algorithm iteratively repairs bad rows using swaps that restore them to good states while minimizing segment movement:

 For each bad \textit{row} $S_{\mathrm{bad}}$ that contains one or more overpopulated MZs, select an instance from an overpopulated MZ and find another \textit{row} $S'$ (preferably another bad \textit{row}) such that, after swapping the two instances: (i) the number of overpopulated MZs in each of $S_{\mathrm{bad}}$ and $S'$ does not increase, and (ii) the total number of overpopulated MZs across $S_{\mathrm{bad}}$ and $S'$ decreases by at least one, ensuring that each step makes progress without worsening any row.